rhaeckl/rhaeckl.github.io1/slides.md

 #### How to write a Test?

-Think about a baby step!
+Think about a baby step!<!-- .element: class="fragment" data-fragment-index="1" -->

-Always start with an assertion!
+Always start with an assertion!<!-- .element: class="fragment" data-fragment-index="2" -->

-Arrange yourself
+Arrange yourself<!-- .element: class="fragment" data-fragment-index="3" -->

-then get your act together!
+then get your act together!<!-- .element: class="fragment" data-fragment-index="4" -->